 Bees help by drinking nectar from flowers.
-As a bee drinks, it brushes against the plant's poller and some of the pollen sticks to the bee.
-When the bee flies to the next plant, some of the old pollen rubs off onto the flower, and new pollen sticks to the bee.
+As a bee drinks, it brushes against the plant's pollen and some of the pollen sticks to the bee.
+When the bee flies to the next plant, some of the old pollen rubs off onto the flower, and new pollen

 Bees carry pollen in different ways.
-One way is by pollen sticking to little hairs all over the bees.
-Even their eyes have hair!
+One way is by pollen sticking to little hairs all over the bees en their eves have hair!
 These hairs make bees look fuzzy.
-Bees also carry pollen in special parts of their back legs called pollen baskets.
-The
+Bees also carry pollen in special parts